 The bonobo variety of chimpanzees who live south of the Congo river are the most cooperative and loving of all non-human primates, and they are also the most nurturing, as this quote evidences: ‘Bonobo life is centered around the offspring.
 Unlike what happens among chimpanzees, all members of the bonobo social group help with infant care and share food with infants.
 If you are a bonobo infant, you can do no wrong…Bonobo females and their infants form the core of the group’ (Sue Savage-Rumbaugh & Roger Lewin, Kanzi: The Ape at the Brink of the Human Mind, 1994, p.108 of 299).

-As to how cooperative and loving bonobos are, the following quotes provide powerful evidence.
+As to how cooperative, selfless and loving bonobos are, the following quotes provide powerful evidence.
 Firstly, from filmmakers who were producing a documentary about them: ‘they’re surely the most fascinating animals on the planet.
-They’re the closest animals to man…Once I got hit on the head with a branch that had a bonobo on it.
+They’re the closest animals to man [in that they share 99 percent of our genetic make-up]…Once I got hit on the head with a branch that had a bonobo on it.
 I sat down and the bonobo noticed I was in a difficult situation and came and took me by the hand and moved my hair back, like they do.
 So they live on compassion, and that’s really interesting to experience’ (accompanying film discussing the production of the French documentary Bonobos, 2011).
 And, as bonobo zoo keeper Barbara Bell said, ‘Adult bonobos demonstrate tremendous compassion for each other…For example, Kitty, the eldest female, is completely blind and hard of hearing.
 Sometimes she gets lost and confused.
 They’ll just pick her up and take her to where she needs to go’ (Chicago Tribune, 11 Jun.
 1998).
 Bonobos’ unlimited capacity for love is also apparent in this wonderful first-hand account from bonobo researcher Vanessa Woods: ‘Bonobo love is like a laser beam.
 They stop.
 They stare at you as though they have been waiting their whole lives for you to walk into their jungle.
 And then they love you with such helpless abandon that you love them back.
 You have to love them back’ (The Guardian, 1 Oct.
 2015).

-It should be mentioned that (as explained in F. Essay 24 and chapter 7 of FREEDOM) another consequence of our ape ancestors having been nurtured with unconditional selflessness or love is that that orientation to love liberated the development of a fully conscious mind, which this further quote from Barbara Bell evidences is emerging in bonobos: ‘They’re extremely intelligent…They understand a couple of hundred words…It’s like being with 9 two and a half year olds all day’ and ‘They also love to tease me a lot…Like during training, if I were to ask for their left foot, they’ll give me their right, and laugh and laugh and laugh’ (Chicago Tribune, 11 Jun.
+It should be mentioned that (as explained in and ) another consequence of our ape ancestors having been nurtured with unconditional selflessness or love is that that orientation to love liberated the development of a fully conscious mind, which this further quote from Barbara Bell evidences is emerging in bonobos: ‘They’re extremely intelligent…They understand a couple of hundred words…It’s like being with 9 two and a half year olds all day’ and ‘They also love to tease me a lot…Like during training, if I were to ask for their left foot, they’ll give me their right, and laugh and laugh and laugh’ (Chicago Tribune, 11 Jun.
 1998).